DBraxton6/ComputerGraphics_Project2/README.md

 ﻿# ComputerGraphics_Runner

- This program was written in Processing and simulates a walker/runner following a subdivided curve.
+ This program was written in Processing and simulates a walker/runner animating across a subdivided curve.
 A video demo is included (Project2_VideoDemo.mp4)

  If you are running the code in Processing: